 - 1. Maintain and upgrade the IDLW, the DLW and the USGS logging winch systems Ongoing. - 2.
-Investigate and design or purchase a rapid hole qualifier unit for use in RAID and other borehole logging applications PY 2023 or beyond.
+Evaluate and mitigate EMI issues with the DLW PY 2023. - 3.
+Investigate and design or purchase a rapid hole qualifier unit for use in RAID and other borehole logging applications PY 2024 or beyond.